Schiriki123/hwr-gruppe-8-2024/README.md

 Our project is a program that simulates the popular board game known as chess.
 Our intended goal is, that
 two players can play against each other only using the command line interface (cli).

-The game features all possible rules found in chess, like en passante, castling and pawn promotion.
+The game features all possible rules found in chess, like en passant, castling and pawn promotion.
 You can play together with another player and every move you make the current board is saved, so you can resume the game at any point.